qubic/integration/Partners/exchange-integration.md

 * Medium, Reddit, Facebook, Instagram: n/a

 ### Tech Integration Basics
-* Base URL for production environment: `https://ex.qubic.org/v1`
+* Base URL for production environment: `https://rpc.qubic.org/v1`
-* Base URL for test environment (points to test infrastructure which accesses the production chain): `https://testapi.qubic.org/v1`
-* Access to the production environment is IP restricted.
-* Individual rate limits can be set by source ip address.
 * The HTTP API is open and doesn’t require any special authentication.
 * All infrastructure is protected by Cloudflare

-> [!IMPORTANT]
-> Use `https://testapi.qubic.org/v1` for testing and let us know your IP addresses in order to access `https://ex.qubic.org/v1`

 ### Tech FAQ
 * **Is there a need to run an own node?** \